 Children taken overseas

 It is not at all uncommon for one (or both parents) to wish to relocate after a separation.
-These cases can be difficult to resolve with fairness to all parties involved because their very nature means a significant change to existing arrangements about children.
+If the relocation will not affect existing or proposed arrangements for children, it is less problematic.
+When it will affect those arrangements, these cases can be difficult to resolve with fairness to all parties involved.

 If a parenting order states that a child is to live with one parent and that parent dies, and the parenting order does not say what is to happen in the event of that parent's death, then the surviving parent cannot just require the child to live with him or her [see Family Law Act 1975 (Cth) s 65K].
 A parent can appoint someone else to take over as guardian of the child in the event of their death, but this is not in any way binding either, and will merely be taken as an expression of the deceased parent’s wishes.